ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 #### PSM DDL grammar Support

-Altibase PSM DDL grammar is supported in the SQL editor of SQuirreL SQl Client.
+Altibase PSM DDL grammar is supported in the SQL editor of SQuirreL SQL Client.
 If altibase.jar is not installed, the SQuirreL SQL Client's own parser fails to parse the Altibase PSM generated DDL.

 ![](media/3rdPartyConnector/a5866d7d28e7835da07f497853b8fbfa.png)